Sugar Free 5 Minute Candied Nuts. Perfect for snacking or as favours for your Christmas or New Year guests.

 I had some tulle saved from old packaging, so I just cut circles (22cm diameter), put some of my candied almonds in the middle, secured with a tiny elastic band around the top and tied ribbon over the elastic band.
 Then I curled the ribbon with the blade edge of scissors.
 Hey presto!
 It took, literally, a minute for each Favour.
 And don’t they look fantastic?

-- heat coconut oil in a heavy bottomed pan over medium high heat;
+- heat coconut oil in a heavy bottomed frying pan, over medium heat.

-- add erythritol, stevia, cinnamon and 2 tsp water;
+- add erythritol, stevia, cinnamon and 2 tsp water, then incorporate nuts and stir to coat well.

-- pour onto a tray lined with double parchment paper;
+- transfer to a baking tray lined with double parchment paper.

-- leave to cool for a few minutes, then break up the nuts;
+- leave to cool for a few minutes, then separate the nuts (they will clump together as they cool).

-- store in an airtight container or package into Favours.
+- once completely cold, store in an airtight container or package into Favours.